Variety show: 1931–1960

 Variety shows were among the first programs to be featured on television during the experimental mechanical television era.
 Variety shows hosted by Helen Haynes and Harriet Lee are recorded in contemporary newspapers in 1931 and 1932; because of technical limits of the era, no recordings of either show have been preserved.
 After World War II, the genre again was an early favorite of the burgeoning electronic television industry; Hour Glass, dating to 1946, is the earliest surviving variety show, preserved in the form of audio recordings and still photographs.
 The genre proliferated during the Golden Age of Television, generally considered to be roughly 1948 to 1960.
 Many of these Golden Age variety shows were spin-offs or adaptations of previous radio variety shows.

-From 1948 to 1971, The Ed Sullivan Show was one of CBS's most popular television series.
+From 1948 to 1971 The Ed Sullivan Show was one of CBS's most popular television series.
 Using his no-nonsense approach, host Ed Sullivan was instrumental in bringing many acts to prominence in the United States, including Elvis Presley and The Beatles.
-"The Arthur Murray Party" (1950-1960) was wildly popular and one of only 5 shows in the history of television to appear on all four major networks at the same time.
+One year after Sullivan's premiere, Music & the Spoken Word first aired on television.
+Having carried over from an already 20-year run on radio, the series airs a program of religious music, messages, and occasional interviews, and remains the longest-running variety show in U.S. television history.
+"The Arthur Murray Party" (1950–1960) was wildly popular and one of only 5 shows in the history of television to appear on all four major networks at the same time.
 The premise was a large dance party hosted by Kathryn Murray and Arthur Murray that showcased a new dance and a celebrity guest along with dozens of professional dancers.
 The show also hosted the only television appearance of Buddy Holly and The Crickets.
 The Lawrence Welk Show (1955–1982) would go on to become one of U.S. television's longest-running variety shows; based on the concept of the big band remote from the old-time radio era, it was already one of the last shows of its kind when it debuted and far outlasted all other big-band centered broadcast series by the end of its run.